Merange/seatalk/README.md

 This is not officially supported in any way, shape or form by anyone. *Use this at your own risk!*

+I create this fork to fix the trouble with LSB first order and not MSB first ordered datagram as coded in the original version.
+*This could cause troubles at least with speed over ground, latitude/longitude*

 This could not have been possible without Thomas Knauf's absolutely indispensible SeaTalk reference found here: http://www.thomasknauf.de/seatalk.htm.
 Thank you, Thomas, for all the work it must have taken to work out the protocol details!
 I am in awe.

 This should be treated as a device driver.
 It can be linked into an application or it can be installed as a Linux kernel extension.